sisinflab/warprec/warprec/utils/config/README.md

 ...
 ```

 The labels are expected to be exactly the same as provided in this example.
 This is done in case you have a file with multiple columns but only a few of those are used inside the framework.
-In case your labels are different, you can use the `label` nested section, then you can provide the following information:
+If your labels differ, you can use the `label` nested section, then you can provide the following information:

 - **user_id_label**: The custom label for the user id.
 - **item_id_label**: The custom label for the item id.